Channable

 Vanshj SethBrand Marketing

-To bring clarity, we sat down with Erika Shemie, Partner Success Manager at Google, to talk about pmax best practices and how to get the most value out of these campaigns, especially during seasonal peaks.
+To bring clarity, this article talks about Pmax Best Practices and how to get the most value out of these campaigns, especially during seasonal peaks.

 But before we go any further, a quick reminder: what exactly are Google Performance Max campaigns?

-Now let’s get into the details with Erika and explore how to kick off your Performance Max journey the right way.
+Now let’s get into the details explore how to kick off your Performance Max journey the right way.

-1. Hi Erika, how can retailers leverage Google Performance Max campaigns to boost reach during the holiday season?
+1. How can retailers leverage Google Performance Max campaigns to boost reach during the holiday season?

 Create a dedicated promotion campaign